microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraAttributeSet.md

 ```

 ### -MaxAttributesPerSet
-Maximum number of custom security attributes that can be defined in the attribute set.
+Maximum number of custom security attributes for this set.
+Default is null.
+If not specified, up to 500 active attributes per tenant can be added.
+This can be changed later.
+Optional.

 ```yaml
 Type: System.Int32